parse-community/parse-dashboard/README.md

 `$ npm start`

 Optionally you can use the command line arguments:

 `$ npm start -- --config path/to/config.json --port 8080 --allowInsecureHTTP=1`

+Or update you start script with the accoring configuration.

 All paramters are optional and their default values are: